-National Punctuation Day is dedicated to the huge number of punctuation marks that exist in the world.
-Without punctuation marks, texts would be incomprehensible, illegible, meaningless.
-We use punctuation throughout our lives, but some of us didn’t pay enough attention to this topic in school.
+National Punctuation Day is dedicated to the many punctuation marks that exist in the world.
+Without punctuation marks, texts would be incomprehensible, illegible, and meaningless.
+We use punctuation throughout our lives, but some of us did not pay enough attention to this topic in school.
 Every year on September 24, you can take part in punctuation quizzes.

-It is noteworthy that ancient cultures magically dispensed with dots, commas and colons.
+It is noteworthy that ancient cultures magically dispensed with dots, commas, and colons.
 Of course, this was not necessary, because many ancient languages were exclusively verbal.
-The earliest document in which punctuation was used is the Mesha stele, dating from 900 BC, the Greeks mention punctuation, but preferred clean ones. lines of text.
-The first punctuation system was proposed by Aristophanes of Byzantium, he used a single sign, which, depending on the location, indicated pauses in the text.
-The widespread use of punctuation marks began when the Bible began to be printed.
+The earliest document in which punctuation was used is the Mesha Stele, dating from 900 BC.
+The Greeks mention punctuation, but preferred clean lines of text.
+The first punctuation system was proposed by Aristophanes of Byzantium.
+He used a single sign, which, depending on the location, indicated pauses in the text.
+The widespread use of punctuation marks occurred with the distribution of the printed Bible.

-- The question in Latin was not depicted with a sign, but was written with the word – “questio”.
+- The question in Latin was not depicted with a sign, but was written with the word – ‘quaestiō’.

-- Do you know what the “#” sign is called – octotorp.
+- Did you know what the # sign is called octothorpe?

-Pay attention to punctuation rules, believe me, a considerable number of rules elude even linguists and publishers.
-Read, paying attention to punctuation marks, try to find mistakes.
+Pay attention to punctuation rules; believe me, a considerable number of rules elude even linguists and publishers.
+Read, paying attention to punctuation marks, and try to find mistakes.
 Take part in a punctuation contest.
-Tell about the holiday on social networks.
+Talk about the holiday on social networks.
 Being educated and writing well is cool.

 When is National Punctuation Day in 2022?